After fifteen years as editor of this blog, I received my first “hate you” email recently. You’ll never guess the reason why.

 New Hampshire has always been in the forefront to promote education and culture and we’ve never been lacking.
 We don’t need to defend our intelligence, our appearance, or our favorite foods.
 If people want to think of us as “a rural backwater peopled with taciturn, flinty-eyed characters who eat cold apple pie for breakfast and rob tourists blind” so be it. [quote from The Portsmouth Herald, February 23, 1968, Frank B. Merrick].
 Just guide me to that backwater, as it is probably a great fishing spot.
 Give me a piece of that delicious pie, for it was made from local apples.
 As for flinty-eyes, take a look at paintings of New Hampshire men such as General John Stark or Daniel Webster.
 It was their flinty-eyes that gave them heroic vision.

 What right do I have to say anything at all about cows?
 Answer: personal experience.
 I’ve milked a cow by hand, I’ve brought in the cows (multiple times), I’ve shoveled cow poop, and I’ve even had a cow officially named after me.
-Over the past 11 years I’ve blogged about New Hampshire’s prize cows (and bulls), cow travelers, our unique barns, bovine poetry and prose, and fantastic cow events.
+Over the past 11 years [15 years in 2021] I’ve blogged about New Hampshire’s prize cows (and bulls), cow travelers, our unique barns, bovine poetry and prose, and fantastic cow events.
 I wear all these experiences like a badge of honor.
 I saw a headline once that read “It’s not ‘Cow Hampshire’ any more.”
 That statement should make us feel sad, not filled with pride.

 Bringing in the Cows: Arthur Corning White